Tournaments in the Netherlands and Belgium

 At the moment he visits several tournaments per year in the Netherlands and Belgium.
 Bob wants to discover his limits and see if he can push them.
 He wants to continue to grow in Judo and he wants to participate in more foreign tournaments.
 Switzerland and Scotland are now on the program.

 The A-judo tournaments in the Netherlands take place in Groningen, Venray, Hoogeveen but also on Texel.
 In the Randstad (the metropolitan area of Amsterdam, Utrecht and Rotterdam) there are no A-judo tournaments at all.
-Bob’s mother, Monica, and Sportcentrum Rust in cooperation with the district Zuid-Holland of the judo association, will organize this year an A-judo tournament on October 12, 2019 in Dordrecht.
-We are one of the sponsors of the A-judo tournament and hope for a very nice day!
+Bob’s mother, Monica, and Sportcentrum Rust in cooperation with the district Zuid-Holland of the judo association, organized a A-judo tournament on October 12, 2019 in Dordrecht.
+We were one of the sponsors of the A-judo tournament!

 We met Bob at the Supportbeurs.
 Sitting in his wheelchair caused a lot of as he calls it, “butt-pain”.
 This lead to him changing his sitting posture and caused him to slump down.
 Being able to sit painlessly is the most important thing for Bob.
 After trying out one of our cushions at the Supportbeurs, Bob now has his own Vicair Vector O2 (6 cm).
 The difference between his old wheelchair cushion and his new Vector O2 is that Bob can sit without pain.
 He automatically sits correctly on the Vector O2, even for a longer time.
 Since the switch to the Vicair Vector O2, he no longer suffers from “butt-pain”.
 He still has no regrets about changing to the Vicair Vector O2 cushion.
 Read more about Bob’s story here!